 - Lists and libraries (including those lists/libraries which crossed threshold limit)

 - Permissions, and Users & groups

 - All files having a dependency to another file using a URL

 - Blocked file types

-Migrating irrelevant/unwanted data from SharePoint on-premises to Office 365 will not help the cause of a successful migration.
-You should invest enough time to locate, delete or reorganize data that can eventually help perform a smooth migration.
+Migrating irrelevant/unwanted data from SharePoint server on-premises to Office 365 will not help the cause of a successful migration.
+SharePoint Consultants should invest enough time to locate, delete or reorganize data that can eventually help perform a smooth migration process.